STUDY JAPANESE ONLINE WITH NATIVES HERE

 飴玉 あめだま Amedama Candy in general, specifically jellybeans or round candies

-お菓子 おかし Okashi Sweets made in confectionery or confectionery / Or confectionery and confectionery
+お菓子 おかし Sweets Sweets made in confectionery or confectionery / Or confectionery and confectionery

-乾菓子 east Higashi Dried sweets made in confectioneries
+乾菓子 ひがし East Dried sweets made in confectioneries

 有平糖 アルヘイとう、ありへいとう Aruheitō Bonbons or candies made from sugar or caramel